Skip navigation

 Are there any risks to the test?

 There is very little risk to having a gastric breath test or taking a smart pill.
-In rare cases, a smart pill may get stuck in the digestive system.
-If the pill takes longer than several days to leave your body in a bowel movement, contact your health provider.
+In rare cases, a smart pill may get stuck in your digestive system.
+If the pill takes longer than several days to leave your body in a bowel movement, contact your provider.

 What do the results mean?

-If your results show it took longer than normal for your stomach to empty, it probably means you have gastroparesis.
+If your results show it took a longer-than-normal time for your stomach to empty, it could mean you have gastroparesis.

 Is there anything else I need to know about gastric emptying tests?